Taccy – troubleshoot signature and privacy problems

 Scans a selected folder looking for apps and other bundles.
 For each found, checks it signature and reports any problems, including revocation, missing signature, or obsolete signature type.
 Invaluable for finding gronky old software, apps which have had their certificates revoked, and more.
 Does Gatekeeper’s job properly.
 Update can now check for notarization.

 Signet 1.2 (Intel-only for High Sierra, Mojave and Catalina)

 Signet 1.3 (Universal App for High Sierra, Mojave, Catalina and Big Sur)

 Precize – looks deep into files, bundles and folders to show their full size including extended attributes, provides macOS Bookmarks and volfs paths as enduring file references, and detailed information contained in Bookmarks and Aliases

-Precize 1.9 (El Capitan, Sierra, High Sierra, Mojave and Catalina)
+Precize 1.9 (Intel-only for El Capitan, Sierra, High Sierra, Mojave and Catalina)